KevinKra/Notes/certifications/aws/solutions_architect/anotha_one.md

 - Organizations are composed of **OUs or Organizational Units.**
 - Organizations enables you to centrally manage policies across multiple accounts, without requiring custom scripts and manual processes.
 - It allows you to create **Service Control Policies (SCPs)** that centrally control AWS service use across multiple AWS accounts.
-- AWS Organizations SCPs don't replace associating IAM policies within an AWS account.
+- AWS Organizations SCPs _don't_ replace associating IAM policies within an AWS account.
-- You can use SCPs to allow or deny access to AWS services for individual AWS accounts within AWS Organizations member accounts, or for groups of accounts within an organizational unit (OU).
-The specified actions from an attached SCP affect all IAM identities including the root user of the member account.
+- **You can use SCPs to allow or deny access to AWS services for individual AWS accounts within AWS Organizations member accounts, or for groups of accounts within an organizational unit (OU).
+The specified actions from an attached SCP affect all IAM identities including the root user of the member account.**

 ### AWS Organizations Questions

-- What kind of management does Organizations provide?
+- What kind of management do Organizations provide?
+- **What is Policy-Based Management?**
 - Can you create groups of accounts with Organizations?
 - Can you automate the account creation process with Organizations?
 - Can you apply and manage policies for groups of accounts with Organizations?
 - What feature in AWS Organizations can you use to get a consolidate report of all the expenses of the accounts within your Organization?
 - What are Organizations composed of?
 - Does AWS Organizations allow you to centrally manage policies across multiple accounts without requiring custom scripts and manual processes?
-- What are SCPs, what do they stand for, and what do they do?
+- What are SCPs?
 - Do SCPs replace IAM policies within an AWS account?
 - Do the actions from an SCP attached to an OU account, or collection of accounts, affect all IAM identities within -- including the root users of each member account?